questqyubey/dicecards/jealous-infamy/ji_keywords.md

 - **Unblockable:** The unit can't be targeted for battle by defenders.
 It can still be declared as a defender and be forced to enter battle with tactics.

 - **Unstoppable** After this unit takes damage, it gets +1 power.
-After this unit is destroyed, it returns to the field with half power under its owners control.
+After this unit is destroyed, it returns to the field at the start of its owner's next turn under its owners control with half its power at the time of destruction.

-- **Withering:** Any damage the unit recieves instead reduces its power by an equal amount.
-The unit is not considered to be damaged for trigger purposes.
+- **Withering:** Damage from units and effects with withering instead reduce a target unit's power by an equal amount.
+This does count as damaging the unit.